EricLambrecht/react-timing-hooks/README.md

 same signature as the native [`requestIdleCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback)

 * `deps` - is your regular `useEffect` dependency array

+This works like a regular `useEffect` hook, except that it adds a `requestIdleCallbackEffect` like function to the callback args.

 **Note:** This hook will print a warning if the browser doesn't support `requestIdleCallback`.